sinamajidian/phaseme/readme.md

 ```
 python phaseme.py improver my.vcf output_prefix
 ```
-If you only want to have the QC report use `qc` instead of `improver`.
+If you only want to have the quality assessment report use `quality` instead of `improver`.

 ## Installation Test